 In our main evaluation, we compared DeepPerson against feature-based and deep learning methods used in prior personality detection studies, as well as state of the art universal language models (all previously discussed in Table 1).
-Feature-based methods included KNN coupled with LIWC categories (Farnadi et al. 2013), SVM using word n-grams (Wright and Chin 2014), gradient boosted trees (Tadesse et al. 2018), and the synthetic minority over-sampling and Tomek Link (SMOTETomek) personality detector (Wang et al. 2019b).
+Feature-based methods included KNN coupled with LIWC categories (Farnadi et al. 2013), SVM using word n-grams (Wright and Chin 2014), gradient boosted trees (Tadesse et al. 2018), and the synthetic minority over-sampling and Tomek Link (SMOTETomek) personality detector (Wang et al. 2019a).
 As noted in our discussion of related work, such LIWC and n-gram-based features input into classical machine learning methods have been used extensively for personality detection (Iacobelli et al. 2011).
-Our deep learning-based benchmark personality detectors included CNN-1 (Majumder et al. 2017), CNN-2 (Yu and Markov 2017), gated recurrent unit (GRU) network (Yu and Markov 2017), AttRCNN (Xue et al. 2018), LSTM+CNN (Sun et al. 2018), and the graph convolutional networks GCN (Wang et al. 2020).
+Our deep learning-based benchmark personality detectors included CNN-1 (Majumder et al. 2017), CNN-2 (Yu and Markov 2017), Gated Recurrent Unit (GRU) network (Yu and Markov 2017), AttRCNN (Xue et al. 2018), LSTM+CNN (Sun et al. 2018), and the graph convolutional networks GCN (Wang et al. 2020).
 We also included IBM Personality Insights (Liu et al. 2016), Personality2Vec (Guan et al. 2020), and the well-known BERT neural language model developed at Google (Devlin et al. 2019), which has outperformed other methods for many NLP tasks.
-BERT-Base was simply fine-tuned on our training data sets (no further pretraining).
-Conversely, PersonaBERT further pretrained the BERT-Base model from checkpoints using the same Sentiment140 and 1BWord corpora used by DeepPerson, before finetuning on our training data sets.
-BERT+NN used the BERT-Base transformer embeddings as input for a multilayer neural network (Leonardi et al. 2020).
+BERT-Base was simply fine-tuned on our training data sets (no further pre-training).
+Conversely, PersonaBERT further pre-trained the BERT-Base model from checkpoints using the same Sentiment140 and 1BWord corpora used by DeepPerson, before fine-tuning on our training data sets.
+BERT+NN used the BERT-Base transformer embeddings as input for a multi-layer neural network (Leonardi et al. 2020).

-Consistent with previous studies (Alam et al. 2013, Farnadi et al. 2013, Majumder et al. 2017, Yu and Markov 2017, Wang et al. 2019b), the personality label of a post/document was considered to be a binarized (median split) representation of the survey-based gold-standard personality label of the user who contributed the post/document; hence, personality detection was considered a binary classification problem.
-The class label $c \in \{0, 1\}$ was assumed for each of the Big Five dimensions, and in each run, a personality detector classified whether a document contained that particular personality dimension.
-Following the common evaluation process for machine learning models involving user-centric data (Prechelt 1998, Ahmad et al. 2020b), our data set was divided into a training set (50% of users), a validation set (25% of users), and a test set (25% of users).
-Training was performed on
+Consistent with previous studies (Farnadi et al. 2013; Alam et al. 2013; Majumder et al. 2017; Yu and Markov 2017; Wang et al. 2019a), the personality label of a post/document was considered to be a binarized (median split) representation of the survey-based gold-standard personality label of the user who contributed the post/document - hence, personality detection was considered a binary classification problem.
+The class label $c \in \{0,1\}$ was assumed for each of the Big Five dimensions, and in each run, a personality detector classified whether a document contained that particular personality dimension.
+Following the common evaluation process for machine learning models involving user-centric data (Prechelt 1998; Ahmad et al. 2020a), our data set was divided into a training set (50% of users), a validation set (25% of users).
+Training was performed on all documents associated with users in the training set, parameter tuning occurred on the validation users' documents, models were evaluated on the test users' documents.
+In order to make the evaluation more robust, a repeated random sub-sampling validation process was invoked where the training-validation-testing user splits were randomly shuffled ten times.
+For design evaluation, standard document classification metrics such as precision, recall, F-score, accuracy, AUC were macro-averaged across the Big-five personality categories (Alam et al. 2013).
+We also report performance on each of the five dimensions, separately.
+Moreover, we adopted a non-parametric statistical test, namely the Wilcoxon signed-rank test (Wilcoxon 1992) to evaluate the statistical significance of the different performance scores achieved by various models.
+DeepPerson was implemented on the ELMo architecture in Pytorch.
+Consistent with prior studies, a grid search was used to tune parameters on the validation set.
+A mini-batch size of 500 and dropout rate of 0.5 were used.